How To Plan A Marketing Calendar That Actually Works

 Maybe writing a 30-page marketing strategy isn’t as important as planning real content.
 It sounds harsh, but hear me out:

 For startups, business plans are no longer normal.

 In fact, they’re now considered a faux pas and seen as a mere “business guess.”
 But that wasn’t always the case.
 Before the lean startup, the business plan was a document that assumed we knew everything there was to know about our business, a plan set in stone.
 It was done, or so we thought.

 In reality, it was just a big huge guess.

 Marketing plans and gigantic old strategy documents aren’t much different.
 They may sound novel and responsible, but the reality is that they are just guesses, too.
-What could content marketing strategy builders learn from the learn startup model?
+What could content marketing strategy builders learn from the lean startup model?

 The more time you spend strategizing, the less time you spend creating real content that will influence sales (which, let’s face it, is the entire reason to plan your marketing calendar).

 Whether you have a marketing strategy already or not, there are just a few things you need in your strategy to help you validate what content to create:

 - The now-infamous: Know your audience.
 This could start as simple as a customer survey, then possibly just bullet points you add into an Evernote note that help you stay in touch with your customers’ changing needs.
 The main point here is this: Keep it simple, especially at first.

 - Create content.
 Content is data, and you get to know your customers by creating content and measuring its impact.
 There’s no way you will know everything about your audience until you put something out there, start communicating with them, and get their feedback.